william-coulter/university_admissions_system/README.md

 # Tests

-First deploy the chain: `make deploy-chain`
+First deploy the chain: `make deploy-chain`.
+This will deploy a `ganache` instance listening on `localhost:8545`.

-And then run the tests: `make test`
+Run the tests with: `make test`
 This will perform an `npm install` and make sure all of the contracts have been compiled and deployed.
 All the tests in the `/test` directory will run.

 See `Makefile` for more commands.